 Protein ‘type’ recommendation:

 To monitor if you are eating enough protein throughout the day, you need to monitor your Albumin levels in your blood work.
-Albumin is you body’s storage protein.
+Albumin is your body’s storage protein.
 Blood levels should be 4.0 or higher.
-Though please be aware that Albumin levels can take 1 – 2 months to show a change in your blood results.
+However please be aware that Albumin levels can take 1 – 2 months to show a change in your blood results.

 Phosphorus, Potassium and Sodium